Atrial Fibrillation

 Atrial fibrillation is the most common dysrhythmia seen clinically.
 It is characterized by an irregular rhythm and fibrillation waves on the EKG baseline.

-EKG monitor simulation of Atrial Fibrillation at a rate of 65bpm.
+EKG monitor simulation of Atrial Fibrillation at a rate of 60bpm.

-Atrial Fibrillation (AFib) EKG / ECG monitor capture (software gen.)
+Atrial Fibrillation (AFib) EKG / ECG monitor capture (software generated.)

 The hallmark of Atrial Fibrillation is irregularity, both an irregular rhythm and irregular atrial electrical activity.
 AFib comes from an atrial origin, but not a sinus origin, so there will be no P Waves and the baseline will show fibrillation of the atria.
 Since the fibrillation of the atria is the origin of the electrical activity, randomly activating the AV Node, the complex below the atria (QRS-T) remains as described in the prototypical Normal Sinus Rhythm.